hanpari/sovereign/source/02/050_extraction.md

 "One more but, and you are off this ship!"

 Zhutra did not look like stepping back, but his companion suddenly spoke up: "Cut the crap, Khamal.
 If Captain Gromov prefers to be safe than sorry, it's his business.
 What's the deal, anyway?
-Yesterday we thought we were done for; now we are here.
+Yesterday we thought we were done; now we are here.
 Why should we argue with him?"

 "Simone, this is one point of view on how to look at our situation.
 But if we yield to such an abuse of power, what is the next thing he will make us do?
 We have no idea for how long they are in the space.
-If we don't set firm boundaries naow, he may become bolder in the future.
+If we don't set firm boundaries now, he may become bolder in the future.
 You are a beautiful woman, and he seems to be rather desperate.
 Haven't you noticed that the blond girl is an android sex doll?
 If he lowered himself to make love with an artificial woman, why should he restrain himself from raping you?"

 Even though Zhutra was whispering, his agitated voice still reached Gromov and Uriah.